Out On The Water

 Floating Tips From an Amateur

-- Don’t be afraid to fall in.
-Once I accepted the fact that I was going to fall, I ended up doing better since I wasn’t so nervous.
+Don’t be afraid to fall in.
+Once I accepted the fact that I was going to fall, I did better because I wasn’t as nervous.

-- Paddle for a little while on your knees.
-Then when you feel confident, try to slowly stand-up with feet equally spaced apart.
+Start slow.
+Paddle for a little while on your knees.
+When you feel confident, try to slowly stand up with feet equally spaced apart.

-- If you drop your paddle, quickly pick it up.
+Act quickly.
+If you drop your paddle, pick it up right away.
 They float, but not forever.